smRid/LMS-MERN/README.md

-# 🎓 LMS-MERN – Modern Learning Management System
+# 🎓 ShikhoHub – Modern Learning Management System

 ShikhoHub is a comprehensive Learning Management System built on the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
 It offers a seamless experience for students to browse courses, while providing administrators with powerful tools for course management and user oversight.